-3. Proposed Revision to Bylaw 510,1
+3. Proposed Revision to Bylaw 510.1

-President West reviewed Non-Action item SS 632 which was authored by the Private / Public Committee.
+President Mike West reviewed Non-Action item SS 632 which was authored by the Private / Public Committee.
 This proposal would remove the bylaw limiting incoming 9th grade students who have participated in club/travel programs coached by high school coaches to enrollment in the public school attendance area they live in.
 The proposal will allow students and families to freely choose a youth program, club, etc. they wish to participate in regardless of the coaching staffs' affiliation with a high school.
+President West gave the floor to Mr. Brent Dohling from the Public/Private Committee, to speak on behalf of the proposal.
+He spoke to address the difficulties between the current bylaw and how it affects school choice and/or Intra-District Transfer options.